juliank1m/pyclimb/SECURITY.md

 ### Fallback Behavior

+The runner selects execution backend in this order:
+1. Docker sandbox (if enabled and available)
+2. Remote judge (if URL + token are configured)
+3. Subprocess fallback (only when secure execution is not required)

-If Docker is unavailable or sandbox mode is disabled, the runner uses the original subprocess-based execution unless sandboxing is required (see `PYCLIMB_REQUIRE_SANDBOX`), in which case execution is refused.
+If secure execution is required and no secure backend is active, execution is refused.

 ---